annnvv/austin_micromobility/flexdashboard/README.md

 **Areas of Improvement/Known Issues**:
 - The app is quite slow to download the data via the RSocrata API and refresh the app.
 I hypothesize that using the `httr` package would be faster.
-- Issues with dates for the API request and that BETWEEN is inclusive of the end date.
+- Issues with dates for the API request and that BETWEEN is inclusive of the end date (i.e. when requesting a week's worth of data, getting eight days instead).
-- Not a very effective blue color scale for the two heatmaps.
+- Oddly positioned/askew labels on the calendar heatmap.
+- No label to indicate that the red dot represents the median value (and top of the bar is the mean value).